Key Takeaways from the 30th Scientific Symposium

 Cancer in FA:

-- There is a higher risk of cancer in FA patients with graft-versus-host disease (GvHD).
+- There is a higher risk of cancer in FA patients who have had graft-versus-host disease (GvHD).

-- Preclinical model development for FA squamous cell carcinoma will help identify pathways and mechanisms that can be targeted clinically.
-Development of FA HNSCC cell lines will aid in identifying mechanisms of cancer development and provide an avenue to test drugs in a preclinical setting for efficacy and toxicity.
+- Preclinical models of FA squamous cell carcinoma will help identify pathways and mechanisms that can be targeted clinically.

 - Researchers are looking at changes in chromosomes in tumors.
 Changes in chromosomes can lead to having genes in the wrong place, which can increase the chance of getting cancer.